TamirKashy/tamirKashy/README.md

 ## Currently

 - **B.Sc.
 Computer Science, Holon Institute of Technology** — Machine Learning, Computability & Complexity, Automata & Formal Languages
-- Building an AI image-description endpoint for Zapify, running a self-hosted vision model behind the existing metering and rate-limiting layer
+- Extending the ZapifyAPI tool catalogue and its MCP integration

-**Working with:** C# / .NET · PHP · JavaScript / Next.js · Python · C / C++ · SQL · MongoDB · Docker · Linux
+**Working with:** TypeScript · PHP · JavaScript / Next.js · C# / .NET · Python · C / C++ · SQL · MongoDB · Docker · Linux · MCP

 ---

 ## A note on private repositories

 Most repos here are private — they're either client work or the source behind the products above.
+The MCP server is published publicly on npm as [`@zapifyapi/mcp-server`](https://www.npmjs.com/package/@zapifyapi/mcp-server).
 I'm happy to walk through architecture, design decisions, or code directly in an interview.

 ---